 Emissions also differ between electric utilities relative to the shares of hydro and thermal power in the supply mix of each utility.
-Depending on building locations, PSOs acquire electricity from BC Hydro, FortisBC or a municipal distributor.
-19 In addition, some PSOs currently have properties in other provinces (Alberta and Ontario) and countries (England, Japan and China).
+Depending on building locations, organizations may acquire electricity from BC Hydro, FortisBC or a municipal distributor.
+21 In addition, some organizations may currently have properties in other provinces (e.g. Alberta and Ontario) and countries (e.g. England, Japan and China).